Are you planning to visit Sayulita in Mexico?

 Discover the artistic scene of Sayulita

-Sayulita itself is pretty colourful and bursts with adorable decorations at almost every corner.
-The most attention deserves the wonderful Calle Delfines.
-It’s the flag street full of restaurants that leads to Sayulita beach.
+Sayulita is pretty colourful and bursts with adorable decorations at almost every corner.
+The most attention deserves the wonderful Calle Delfines, the flag street full of restaurants that leads to Sayulita Beach.

-The panorama of art galleries is so charming in Sayulita, and most represent Huichol art.
-This branch belongs to Huichol Indians that live in the states of Jalisco, Nayarit, Zacatecas and Durango.
+The panorama of art galleries in Sayulita is charming, and most represent Huichol art.
+This branch belongs to Huichol Indians who live in the states of Jalisco, Nayarit, Zacatecas, and Durango.
 Jewellery with colourful beads became the most popular.
 Handmade pottery, textiles, and paintings fill the cute shops and galleries.

-Cory Jacobs Gallery is a lovely palette that represents the authentic spirit of Sayulita.
+Cory Jacobs Gallery is a lovely palette representing Sayulita’s authentic spirit.

 Address: Av.
 Revolución 52, Centro, 63734 Sayulita, Nay., Mexico

-The wonderful Plaza Principal is a place to catch the colours and take a photo with the Sayulita sign.
-Many events happen here with lots of fun and food stalls.
+The excellent Plaza Principal is a place to catch the colours and take a photo with the Sayulita sign.
+Many events happen here, with lots of fun and food stalls.

 Enjoy the local cuisine of Sayulita